 Angelica’s arch-rival, Susie, finally has a bigger role, rather than a small one from the last two movies.

 I believe that the best part of this film is when Angelica & Debbie sing The Clash’s “Should I Stay Or Should I Go.”
-I’ll to give this movie bonus Points for introducing me to this song, way before Will Byers from Stranger Things got hooked into The Clash.
+I’ll have to give this movie Bonus Points for introducing me to this song, way before Will Byers from Stranger Things got hooked into The Clash.
 By the way, The Clash’s song was also featured in Iron Man 2 and Far Cry 4.

 When Chuckie first meets Donnie.
 They both recreate Groucho Marx’s infamous mirror scene.

 A Plot Point with Nigel Thornberry looses his memory, this is a callback to Stu Pickles who lost his memory after accidentally hitting his head which causes him to act like a three year old.
 I would’ve given it Bonus Points if they went with a Memento parody.